 And there’s always at least a handful of other people onboard who are around our age.
 They stick out, just like we do, so the younger people are easy to spot.
 Being among the only younger passengers on the ship, you’ll have something to immediately bond over.
 After two weeks at sea together, you may have just developed a lifelong friendship.

-5) Securing a Cheap Rate on Repositioning Cruises Can Be a Gamble
+Consider: Waiting for Cheapest Rates on Repositioning Cruises Can Be a Gamble

 Sometimes it takes a bit of knowledge and watching rates to score a highly discounted price on a repositioning cruise.
 Repositioning cruise rates fluctuate greatly based on supply and demand.
 So it can be tricky to score a repositioning cruise bargain at the super-cheap prices we’ve touted in this post.